maekawatoshiki/AIColor/README.md

-Learn your favorite color to Neural Networks
+Learn your favorite color to Neural Network